We outline the different people you may need to talk to about your resource consent application.

 Maps showing statutory acknowledgement areas of the above groups are also attached to the Hawke’s Bay Regional Resource Management Plan (RRMP) in Schedule 1A along with the statements of association.
 These statements of association explain the cultural, spiritual, historical, and traditional association of the iwi or hapū group with the statutory acknowledgement area.

 The beds, or parts of the beds, of the following lakes have been vested in new owners under Treaty Claim Settlement Acts.
 Before any construction or modification of a structure can be permitted in these lakes, you may need written approval from the trustees of the relevant Post Settlement Entity (Trust).
 You may wish to contact the relevant trustees prior to lodging your application.
-These contact details can be found on Pataka under the ‘Treaty Partners’ layer, or by contacting the Consents Advisor at HBRC.
+These contact details can be found on Pataka under the ‘Treaty Partners’ layer, or by contacting the Consents Advisor at the Regional Council.

 |Lake Opouahi, Lake Orakai, Lake Tutira and Lake Waikopiro||Maungaharuru-Tangitū Hapū Claims Settlement Act 2014||Maungaharuru-Tangitu Trust|